phptuts/codingwithnoah/arduino-blockly/lesson-3-number-variables-servos/index.md

 a) Discard all the blocks.

-b) Create a String Variable name "User Input" that is type "Text" with a empty quotes value block with nothing inside.
+b) Create a String Variable name "User Input" that is type "Text" with an empty "Text" block.

 c) Set the "User Input" variable equal to the "Read Until One Character" Block.
 You will find this block in the "Input\Output" menu option.

 d) If the User Input **does not equal** an Empty Quotes block, serial print "You said something".

 Hint, you will need the if block, and the compare block, found in the "Logic" menu.
-You will need to change the option on the compare from the default '='.
+You will need to change the option on the compare block from the default '='.

 ![Challenge 2](/images/arduino-block/lesson-3/challenge-2.png)

 Don't continue until you complete the challenge!!!
-If you have any problems ask for help from the instructor or email me at glaserpower [at] gmail.com.
+If you have any problems, ask for help from the instructor or email me at glaserpower [at] gmail.com.

 <button type="button" onclick="document.querySelector('#hide-steps').style.display = 'block';">Un hide Steps</button>